Sweet Hostage

 Sweet Hostage is a 1975 American made-for-television drama film based on the novel Welcome to Xanadu by Nathaniel Benchley.
 The film stars Linda Blair and Martin Sheen.
 It was filmed in Taos County, New Mexico.
 It was featured in ABC's Friday Night Movie series.
 Film and television critic Leonard Maltin rated the movie as "Average" in his biennial ratings guide TV Movies.
 In his capsule review, Maltin said "the performances by Sheen and Blair almost made this talky adaptation of the Nathaniel Benchley novel worthwhile".
 The film was only a moderate success in the Nielsen ratings, and failed to generate the type of provocative press which was then-standard for a Linda Blair movie.

 Synopsis

-In this made-for-television drama, a 31-year-old fugitive mental patient who quotes poetry kidnaps an illiterate, underage girl from a nearby farm and forces her to go to a lonely mountain cabin.
-There he teaches her to read and, ultimately, she succumbs to Stockholm Syndrome.
-He eventually kills himself during a shootout raid to save the girl, who reunite with her parents.
+A disillusioned impoverished high school dropout, Doris Mae is forced to do most of the grunt work on her family’s dirt farm.
+While returning from errands, her truck breaks down, and she hitches a ride with an escaped mental patient who decides to take her with him to his cabin hideout when she talks about how miserable her life is.

+Known to her only as Kubla Kahn and rechristened Cristabell by her captor, Doris Mae is alternately regaled by his poetry, regal manners, and imagination – and subjected to his violent mood swings, mostly triggered by her sassiness and escape attempts.
+We are given to understand that Leonard’s issues stem from smother mothering so extreme that it left him friendless and impotent, although he was once married.

+Leonard and Doris Mae rapidly fall in love.
+It doesn’t take much to see that their kindness towards each other is likely the first kindness either one of them has ever experienced from another human being.
+Both are overwhelmed and changed by the experience, but Leonard’s change is especially stark.
+His impotence behind him, the two of them make love at a moment when they should have fled instead.
+After the afterglow, the cabin is surrounded.
+Seeing no way out, Leonard sees Doris Mae safe inside the fireplace and shoots himself rather than be recaptured.